 Your branded executive LinkedIn profile will help position your promise of value to your target employers, advance your thought leadership, and expand your brand community.

-To optimize your LinkedIn profile means first creating your profile, then making alterations based on your goals, testing what works and what doesn’t work, and consistently making tweaks as you change your career or business goals.
+To optimize your LinkedIn profile means first creating your profile, making alterations based on your goals, testing what works and what doesn’t work, and consistently making tweaks as you change your career or business goals.

-So before you create your executive LinkedIn profile, ask yourself, “What do I want to be found for?”
+Before you create your executive LinkedIn profile, ask yourself, “What do I want to be found for?”
 The answer to this question is critical to your success on LinkedIn.

 Write a Searchable Executive LinkedIn Profile Headline